 From GPS for directions, to video-calling your friends or binge-watching Netflix series, there’s almost nothing a smartphone can’t do… till the data runs out.
 Info-comm Media Development Authority (IMDA) reported that Singaporeans consume 185 million gigabytes (GB) of mobile data a year.
 That’s an average of 2.7GB of data per person each month.

 The government installed more than 21,000 free public WiFi hotpots under the Wireless@SG programme.
 So unless you have an unlimited data plan, always connect to WiFi before using your smartphone online.
+While you’re at it, don’t forget these easy tips to stay safe on public Wi-Fi.
 Alternatively, you can download your network provider’s app to keep track of your data usage.

 Buy your living necessities through online shopping